Teens comfort one another in adolescent group therapy

 4. Relapse Prevention Group Therapy

-Ideal for teens who have completed a drug treatment program, this approach facilitates their transition back to everyday life.
+Relapse prevention therapy is ideal for teens who have completed a drug treatment program, this approach facilitates their transition back to everyday life.
 Teens can heavily rely on peer support and involvement in this group to better understand their addiction.

 5. Interpersonal Process Group Therapy